favsto/toolbox/demo/automation/terraform/bastion/README.md

 ## 2. Build it

-Before starting, edit the file `staging.tfvars` with your project id, then prepare your workspace and apply as following.
+Before starting, edit the file `staging.tfvars` with your preferred data, then prepare your workspace and apply as following.

 ```bash
 # use a dedicated workspace